Kuiil7/Fitness-Tracker/README.md

 # Fitness Tracker

-> A workout tracker by creating Mongo database with a Mongoose schema and handle routes with Express.

-> User Story: As a users can view, create and track daily workouts and reach their fitness goals quicker!
+> A workout tracker!
+As a users can view, create and track daily workouts and reach their fitness goals quicker!
+This app will be using Mongo database with a Mongoose schema and handle routes with Express.

 ## Installation